 Poor navigation can negatively impact the experience that they have on your website.
 We know that this can negatively impact your overall business.

-Here a few tips for creating a great experience through your navigation:
+Here are a few tips for creating a great user experience through your navigation:

 1. Being Too Clever

 One of the biggest mistakes that I see is using clever words in the navigation menu rather than using terms that your clients would use to describe those pages.
 This can also negatively impact your website when it comes to search engines.

 For example, if you use a “Services” page and “How We Work”, people may become confused as to which one to click on.